Instrument used to measure wind speed

 1. **Wind Energy Resource Assessment**

-Anemometers measure important factors like wind speed, direction, temperature, humidity, air pressure, and sunlight.
+Anemometers measure key factors such as average wind speed, direction, temperature, humidity, air pressure, and sunlight.
 This data helps assess the potential of wind farms.
 By looking at wind conditions at various heights, they give key information for creating and improving wind energy projects.

 2. **Aviation**